Search for Higgs boson exotic decays into Lorentz-boosted light bosons in the four-$\tau$ final state at $\sqrt{s}=13$ TeV with the ATLAS detector: Background estimation

 \section{Background estimation}

-Background events from processes that have four $\tau$-leptons in the final state are described with simulation.
+Background events from processes that have four $\tau$-leptons in the final state are modelled by simulation.
 Only non-resonant $\qqbar / gg\to ZZ$ and resonant $H\to ZZ^*$ processes are explicitly included in the analysis, but they have a negligible impact on the result.
 After event selection, these processes contribute to less than 0.1\% of the total background.

 Almost all background events come from processes in which at least one jet from the hadronisation of a quark or a gluon is mis-reconstructed and mis-identified as a $\tauhad$ candidate (fake $\tauhad$).
 Simulation studies show that, in this case, the nearby muon is almost always from a non-prompt semileptonic decay of a hadron inside the jet.
 This background source is estimated with a tight-to-loose data-driven method~\cite{TAUP-2023-01} as briefly described below.